oslabs-beta/tkyo-drift/tkyo-drift/README.md

 - Cosine similarities and euclidean distances are recorded per model and baseline type.
 - Additional metadata like `depth` and UUIDs are included for tracking.
 - UUIDs are shared for the input and output, so that you can review your input/output data logs to inspect which I/O pairs are causing drift.
 - Neither the log, nor the binary files, contain your users input or ai outputs.
-This data is not necessary to calculate drift, and it's exclusion is an intentional choice for data privacy.
+This data is not necessary to calculate drift, and its exclusion is an intentional choice for data privacy.

 ```
 Note: if you add or remove model types to the tkyoDrift tracker, the log will break.
 Please ensure you clear any existing logs after altering the embedding model names.
-What we mean here, is that if you change your lexical model from "lexical" to "linguistic".
-When writing to the log, the makeLogEntry method of the Drift Class would work, but the log Parser would fail.
+What we mean here, is that if you change your lexical model from "lexical" to "linguistic" when writing to the log, the makeLogEntry method of the Drift Class would work, but the log Parser would fail.

-Keep in mind, however, you can change models any time you like, though that will brick drift calculations for a different reason; Your inputs/outputs we be embedded with dissimilar methods, which would lead to inaccurate drift calculations.
+Keep in mind, however, you can change models any time you like, though that will brick drift calculations for a different reason; your inputs/outputs we be embedded with dissimilar methods, which would lead to inaccurate drift calculations.
 ```

 ## CLI Tools